wagtail/wagtail-generic-chooser/README.md

 ### Chooser views (Django Rest Framework-based)

-The `generic_chooser.views` module also provides a viewset class `DRFChooserViewSet`, along with class-based views `DRFChooseView` and `DRFChosenView`, for building choosers based on Django Rest Framework API endpoints.
+The `generic_chooser.views` module also provides a viewset class `DRFChooserViewSet` for building choosers based on Django REST Framework API endpoints.
+Subclasses need to specify an `api_base_url` attribute.
 For example, an API-based chooser for Wagtail's Page model can be implemented as follows:

 ```python
 from django.utils.translation import ugettext_lazy as _